Wildcats vs. Owls: Elite Eight Betting Trends, Record ATS, Home/Road Splits

 Kansas State Betting Records & Stats

-- Kansas State's games this season have gone over this contest's total of 144.5 points 15 times.
+- In 15 games this season, Kansas State and its opponents have scored more than 144.5 total points.

-- The average total in Kansas State's contests this year is 145.8, 1.3 more points than this game's over/under.
+- The average total in Kansas State's outings this year is 145.8, 1.3 more points than this game's over/under.

 - This season, Kansas State has been listed as the favorite in 17 games and won them all.